ShikharBhatt/shikharbhatt.github.io/src/data/about.md

 # Intro

-I am currently employed as a Senior Software Engineer at Impactility, and contributing to Shell Plc's Blockchain Center of Excellence.
+I am currently employed as a Senior Software Engineer at Impactility.
 My role involves actively engaging in research and development initiatives, where I focus on leveraging innovative Ethereum Improvement Proposals (EIPs) and frameworks.
 These endeavors aim to enhance transparency and traceability within the renewable energy sector.

 My specific area of passion lies in exploring identity solutions that harness the power of Decentralized Identifiers (DIDs), Verifiable Credentials, and Zero Knowledge Proofs.